Veeam Backup & Replication provides two types of integration for Cisco HyperFlex:

 Veeam Backup & Replication fully integrates with Cisco HyperFlex if the production environment and backup infrastructure meet the following requirements:

-- VMs reside on Cisco HyperFlex 2.0.
+- VMs reside on the supported Cisco HyperFlex system.
+For more information, see System Requirements.

-- License for Veeam Backup & Replication Enterprise Plus Edition is installed on the backup server.
+- License for Veeam Backup & Replication Enterprise Plus edition is installed on the backup server.

-- Cisco HyperFlex storage system is added to the backup infrastructure.
+- Cisco HyperFlex system is added to the backup infrastructure.
 For more information, see Adding Cisco HyperFlex Storage System.

 - Backup proxy is properly configured in the backup infrastructure.
 For more information, see Configuring Backup Proxies.

 You can instruct Veeam Backup & Replication to read data from Cisco HyperFlex snapshots in the following transport modes: Direct storage access, Virtual appliance or Network.
 The recommended mode is Direct storage access working over NFS protocol.
-It provides the best performance and low overhead on ESX(i) hosts.
-In this mode, Veeam Backup & Replication bypasses the ESX(i) host and reads/writes data directly from/to Cisco HyperFlex NFS data network.
+It provides the best performance and low overhead on ESXi hosts.
+In this mode, Veeam Backup & Replication bypasses the ESXi host and reads/writes data directly from/to Cisco HyperFlex NFS data network.

 Veeam Backup & Replication can use standard backup methods to process VMs hosted on Cisco HyperFlex.
 In this case, Veeam Backup & Replication will leverage standard VMware vSphere VM snapshots, not Cisco HyperFlex VM snapshots to preserve VMs in a consistent state suitable for backup or replication.